viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The Zynq 7000 XADC can run in several operating modes, see the [relevant chapter](https://docs.amd.com/r/en-US/ug480_7Series_XADC/XADC-Operating-Modes) of the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC).
 In this tutorial, we will use the simplest one, the Single Channel Mode.
 We will also configure the XADC for Continuous Sampling.
 In this timing mode, the XADC performs the conversions one after another, generating a stream of data that we will process through the DMA.

+### Bit resolution

+Zynq 7000 XADC is a 12-bit ADC.
+However, the XADC [status registers](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Status-Registers) storing the conversion result are 16-bit, and the function [XSysMon_GetAdcData](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L331) also returns a 16-bit value.
+In general, the 12 most significant bits of the register are the converted XADC sample.
+Do ignore the 4 least significant bits.

+It is possible to configure the XADC to do an averaging of consecutive 16, 64 or 256 samples (function [XSysMon_SetAvg](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L488)).
+I.e., to do the oversampling.
+The 4 least significant bits are then used to represent the averaged value with enhanced precision, i.e., the whole 16 bits of a status register can be used.

+### Clocking and sampling rate

+bla bla bla

 ## Acquisition time